-Little remains of what was once one of the grandest train stations in Europe, except a graffiti covered portal entrance battered by time and the ravages of war.
-Now flanked by a large sports field that covers much of the footprint of the original railway terminus, this ruined facade previously led to the waiting rooms of the Anhalter Bahnhof and sits some 600 metres away from bustling the square of Potsdamer Platz.
+Little remains of Anhalter Bahnhof – once one of the grandest train stations in Europe – except a graffiti covered portal entrance battered by time and the ravages of war.
+Now flanked by a large sports field that covers much of the footprint of the original railway terminus, this ruined facade previously led to the waiting rooms of this doomed station and sits some 600 metres away from the bustling square of Potsdamer Platz.

-Built on the site of a previous city gate (the Anhalter Tor) in Berlin’s tax and excise wall facing nearby Askanischer Platz, Anhalter Bahnhof would enter into existence as a modestly-sized structure before growing to become not only the largest train station in Germany; but also the largest train station in continental Europe.
-A fixture in Berlin’s urban landscape akin to King’s Cross station in London, or Gare du Nord in Paris that would serve as the arrival and departure point for international trains – in particular as the ‘Gateway to the South’ with services to places as far away as Rome, Naples and Athens.
+Built on the site of a previous city gate (the Anhalter Tor) located in Berlin’s tax and excise wall facing nearby Askanischer Platz, Anhalter Bahnhof would enter into existence as a modestly-sized structure before growing to become not only the largest train station in Germany; but also the largest train station in continental Europe.
+A fixture in Berlin’s urban landscape akin to King’s Cross station in London, or Gare du Nord in Paris, that would serve as the arrival and departure point for international trains – sometimes referred to as the ‘Gateway to the South’ due to the services to places as far away as Rome, Naples, and Athens.

 The adjacent goods yard and station would see use by industrialists looking to gain a foothold in the German capital and locate their headquarters near the Prussian and German government offices of nearby Wilhelmstrasse.

-As the premier station in Berlin, Anhalter Bahnhof was also connected directly to the Hotel Excelsior – the largest hotel in Europe – via a 100 metre long underground tunnel that from 1929 allowed guests exclusive access to the station, avoiding the hustle and bustle of overground street traffic.
-And also guaranteeing the highest class of luxury train travel at the time; as it was possible for all guests at the hotels to purchase their tickets from the concierge and arrange for their luggage to be transported directly to their carriage before even stepping foot in the station.
+As the premier station in Berlin, Anhalter Bahnhof was also connected directly to the Hotel Excelsior – the largest hotel in Europe – via a 100 metre long underground tunnel that from 1929 allowed guests exclusive access to the station hall, and the opportunity to avoid the hustle and bustle of overground street traffic.
+This was seen as guaranteeing the highest class of luxury train travel at the time; as it was possible for all guests at the hotel to purchase their tickets from the concierge and arrange for their luggage to be transported directly to their carriage before even stepping foot in the station.

 According to the plans drawn up by Adolf Hitler and his court architect, Albert Speer, for the post-war redevelopment of the German capital, Anhalter Bahnhof was set to be demolished with all rail traffic rerouted to two stations outside the city.
 The land was instead earmarked for the construction of a swimming pool.

-Following the Battle of Berlin and division and occupation of the city by the Allied Forces, the train station ended up in West Berlin – and the American sector of control.
-Something that would prove problematic for the Soviet authorities, as all trains passing through their zone of Germany would arrive at this partially restored station.
-Until traffic was eventually re-routed to the Ostbahnhof station in 1952.
+As a result of the Cold War division and occupation of Berlin by the Allied Forces, the train station ended up in what became known as West Berlin – and the American sector of control.
+Something that would initially prove problematic for the Soviet authorities, as all trains passing through their zone of Germany would arrive at this partially restored station.
+That is until traffic was eventually re-routed to the Ostbahnhof station in 1952.

 Walking through the ruins of Anhalter Bahnhof today, it is hard to imagine what this station once was.
-Not only one of the largest train terminals in the world but also the first – and last – impression than many people would have when arriving in and departing from Berlin.
+Not only one of the largest train terminals in the world but also the first – and last – impression than many people would have had when arriving in, and departing from, Berlin.

-Like a handful of other sites in the city – such as the Kaiser Wilhelm Gedächtnis Kirche – it also stands as a testament to human folly and the abomination of war.
+Like a handful of other sites in the city – such as the Kaiser Wilhelm Gedächtniskirche – it also stands as a testament to human folly and the abomination of war.
 A scar on the landscape, where a great example of the fruits of human endeavour once stood.
 But as proof that tyranny must be fought.
-That in bombing this station in 1943, the British air force may have, at least inadvertedly, managed to derail the Nazi deportation efforts from this particular location and disrupt the official Nazi timetable.
-The diplomatic traffic had to be re-routed.
-When Adolf Hitler’s personal train arrived in Berlin for the last time in January 1945, it was not to the destroyed Anhalter Bahnhof, but far away in the Grünewald instead.
+That in bombing this station in 1943, the British air force may have, at least inadvertedly, managed to derail the Nazi deportation efforts from this particular location and disrupt the official Nazi timetable for the extermination of European Jewry.
+Diplomatic traffic also had to be re-routed and when Adolf Hitler’s personal train arrived in Berlin for the last time in January 1945, it was not to the destroyed Anhalter Bahnhof, but far away in the Grünewald instead.

-The 1,000 year Reich that Hitler dreamed of fortunately never materialised.
-And the swimming pool that the Führer intended to build here eventually is now an astro turfed sports field.
+The Thousand Year Reich that Hitler dreamed of fortunately never materialised.
+The swimming pool that the Führer intended to eventually have constructed here is now an astro turfed sports field.